shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

 ## HOL1: Exercise 2: Set up your environment on Azure to migrate servers

+### Estimated time: 30 minutes

+In this lab, you'll assess the migration readiness of the SmartHotel application using Azure Migrate.
+First, you'll create an assessment for selected VMs, setting up and grouping them to generate a report that shows whether they're ready for migration to Azure.

+Next, you'll configure dependency visualization by installing monitoring agents on the VMs.
+This will help you map out and understand the dependencies between different parts of the application, ensuring everything works properly before migrating to Azure.

+## Lab objectives

+In this Exercise, you will complete the following tasks:

+- Task 1: Create a migration assessment
+- Task 2: Configure dependency visualization

 ### Task 1: Create a migration assessment

 In this task, you will use Azure Migrate to create a migration assessment for the SmartHotel application, using the data gathered during the discovery phase.